A practical guide to Zendesk triggers: Setup and best practices

 Boosting agent efficiency with Zendesk triggers

 Instead of having someone manually assign every ticket, you can use triggers to route them automatically.
 If a ticket is submitted through your "Billing Inquiry" form, a trigger can instantly assign it to the Billing group.
-This gets tickets to the right people faster and cuts down on manual work.
+This gets tickets to the right people faster and streamlines the workflow.

 Improving the customer experience with Zendesk triggers

 One of the most common triggers is the simple confirmation email.
 When a customer creates a ticket, you can set up a trigger to fire an email back to them instantly, letting them know you received their message and will be in touch soon.
-It’s a small thing that makes a big difference.
+It’s a great way to set expectations immediately.

 Escalating urgent issues with Zendesk triggers